SelrahcD/selrahcd.github.io/_posts/2021-01-20-phoenix-liveview-event-sourced-game-handling-errors.md

 One example, we don't accept several players with the same name.
 When a player tries to register, but another player is already there with the name selected, we need to refuse the command and obviously inform the player.

 ## Rebuilding the state and our memory
-First, as a refresher, let's see how the state is built.
+First, as a hrefresher, let's see how the state is built.

 Let's pretend that a player named Jack wants to register.